jlederer1/DKST/README.md

 The documentation for this project is available at: [DKST Documentation](https://jlederer1.github.io/DKST/)

 ## Project structure
-This package follows PyPI guidelines for structure, metadata, and documentation.
+This package follows PyPI guidelines for structure, metadata, and documentation and adheres to semantic versioning.
-It uses Sphinx for automatic documentation generation from docstrings and semantic versioning.
+It uses Sphinx for automatic documentation generation from docstrings, hosted via GitHub Pages.

 ```
 project-root/